jonseymour/12coins/README.md

 Observe that for each set of coins A, B, C one weighing acts as the weight bit and the other weighings act as an indexing function for the coin.
 For example, for the coins 0-7 and the corresponding weights [light,heavy,heavy,light,heavy,light,heavy,light], the A weighings will all be biased in the light direction (e.g. produce a trit of 0).

-The other weighings enumerate the 8 trits between 01 and 22.
+The B and C weighings enumerate the 8 trits between 01 and 22.
 Observe that the B and C weighings never register 00 (light, light) for any of these coins because any coin that causes weighing A to produce 0 cannot simultaneously cause both the B and C weighings to produce 0.
-Also observe that when the B and C weighings register 11 (equal, equal), then the A weighing directly reveales the weight of the counterfeit coin that is unique to the A weighing.
+Also observe that when the B and C weighings register 11 (equal, equal), then the A weighing directly reveals the weight of the counterfeit coin that is unique to the A weighing.

 #Explanation Of Weight Deriviation Function